 The personal finance literature has extensively documented the effects of financial knowledge, financial management, and financial self-efficacy for college students (e.g., Lim et al., 2014; Heckman & Grable, 2011; Shim, Barber, Card, Xiao, & Serido, 2010).
 However, the literature is lacking when specifically addressing African American college students and the roles of financial knowledge, management, and self-efficacy regarding these students' financial decision-making.
 In addition, particular attention should be paid to African American college students given the racial wealth gap evident in the United States (Shapiro, 2004).
-The purpose of this paper is to examine (1) the relationship between financial knowledge and self-efficacy among African American college students.
+The purpose of this paper is to examine (1) the relationship between financial knowledge and self-efficacy and (2) the mediating role of financial management between financial knowledge and financial self-efficacy among African American college students.
 The results of this study have implications for financial counselors, financial coaches, financial educators, universities, and African American students and their families.